viljami-j/contextual-shortcuts/README.md

 ```

 ###  Change the context
-Write to 'cshorts.txt' from any point in your code in the following format:
+Write to 'cs.txt' from any point in your code in the following format:
 ```
 YourKeySetName ContextYouWishToUse
 ```